2025 Viterra Championship

 The 2025 Viterra Championship, which was also the 100th anniversary of Manitoba's provincial men's curling championship was held from February 5 to 9 at Stride Place in Portage la Prairie, Manitoba.
 The winning Reid Carruthers rink represented Manitoba at the 2025 Montana's Brier in Kelowna, British Columbia.

+This would be the last Manitoba provincial men's curling championship to feature 32 teams and the last to have Viterra as the sponsor.